venu-shastri/design-patterns-summary/Assignments.md

 ---
 Let us build a sales reporting application for the management of a store with multiple departments.
 The features of the application include:

-a.
-Users should be able to select a specific department they are interested in.
+- Users should be able to select a specific department they are interested in.
-b.
-Upon selecting a department, two types of reports are to be displayed:
+- Upon selecting a department, two types of reports are to be displayed:
-i.
-Monthly report — A list of all transactions for the current month for the selected department. ii.
-YTD sales chart — A chart showing the year-to-date sales for the selected department by month.
+- Monthly report — A list of all transactions for the current month for the selected department.
+- YTD sales chart — A chart showing the year-to-date sales for the selected department by month.
 	Whenever a different department is selected, both reports should be refreshed with the data for the currently selected department

 #### Assignemnt 6